|City of Evergreen, Ala. historical marker at L&N Depot.|

 March 28, 1958 – Florence, Ala. native W.C.
 Handy, the “Father of the Blues,” passed away in New York City at the age of 84.

-March 28, 1961 - A U.S. national intelligence estimate prepared for President John F. Kennedy declareed that South Vietnamese President Ngo Dinh Diem and the Republic of Vietnam were facing an extremely critical situation.
-As evidence, the reports cited that more than half of the rural region surrounding Saigon was under communist control and pointed to a barely failed coup against Diem the preceding November.
+March 28, 1961 - A U.S. national intelligence estimate prepared for President John F. Kennedy declared that South Vietnamese President Ngo Dinh Diem and the Republic of Vietnam were facing an extremely critical situation.

 March 28-April 3, 1963 – “To Kill A Mockingbird” was shown at the Monroe Theatre in Monroeville, Ala.